jacwilso/GuildWars/README.md

  * track2.csv

 Each file contains the same 4 bezier surfaces and the bezier curve which comprises the track because they were hand crafted and really emphasize our programs abilities.
 However, each file differs in the number of objects and location, rotation, and size of those objects.

+## OpenAL ##
+Two wav files are used to generate sound: a bird chirping and Cartman singing poker-face.
+The bird chirping is tied to the teapot location (teapot used for visualization) and Carman's singing is tied to his movement.

 ## Contributions ##
 Name          | Contribution %